 Most journals want this page to contain the title, author names, author affiliations, name and contact information to corresponding author.
 Some journals also want it to state word count, number of tables and figures.
 The title page is a separate page.
 Some journals prefer it to be the first page of the document.
 Other journals want it as a separate file.

 Some journals prefer a structured abstract with subheadings while others preferred an unstructured abstract.
 The allowed number of words in an abstract varies greatly depending on journal.
+Ensure you follow the author guidelines from the journal to the dot.
 References are normally never used in the abstract.
 The abstract is usually also a separate page coming after the title page but before the introduction.
 Hence, the introduction starts on a new page.

 Paragraphs in Introduction-Background